natalieagus/50005/docs/Programming Assignment/pa2/03-submission.md

    - **Task**: Implement error messages that are clear, descriptive, and offer actionable steps to resolve issues, ensuring they are easily understandable for all users.

 5. **Inclusivity in Testing**:
-   - Description: Ensure that the system is tested with a diverse range of users.
+   - **Description**: Ensure that the system is tested with a diverse range of users.
-   - Task: Conduct user testing with individuals from various backgrounds and with different abilities, gathering feedback to improve the inclusivity and usability of the system.
+   - **Task**: Conduct user testing with individuals from various backgrounds and with different abilities, gathering feedback to improve the inclusivity and usability of the system.

 {:.important-title}
 > Don't forget!
 >
 > Write a README explaining how your implementation considers both sustainability and inclusivity, detailing the specific features and design choices made to address these aspects as part of your submission.
 Push it to your project repo.
+>
+> Do <span class="orange-bold">NOT</span> break protocol (e.g add additional `MODE`).

 # Submission